Dealing With Low Self-esteem

 Identify the Root Causes

 Understanding the origins of low self-esteem is crucial.
 It often stems from childhood experiences, such as critical parents, bullying, or trauma.
 Recognising these root causes can help in addressing them effectively.
-Reflect on past experiences and consider seeking professional help, such as personal therapy, to explore these issues in a safe environment.
+Reflect on past experiences and consider seeking professional help, such as personal therapy or depression therapy, to explore these issues in a safe environment.

 Challenge Negative Self-Talk